 - Whoever organized your funeral can claim back funeral expenses from your estate.

 - Get a permanent life insurance or annuity contract and name the funeral home as the beneficiary (we can help you with this).

-When you are ready to compare life insurance coverage and premiums available, Funeral Funds can help you.
-We work with many top-rated final expense life insurance no exam companies in the market today.
+When you are ready to compare life insurance coverage and the premiums available, Funeral Funds can help you.
+We work with much top-rated final expense life insurance no exam companies in the market today.
 We can supply you with all the essential information you need to make a well-informed insurance buying decision.

-If after checking our website, you still have any questions regarding final expense insurance, please call us at (888) 862-9456 or fill in the instant final expense quotes on the left side of your screen to view your options.
+If, after checking our website, you still have any questions regarding final expense insurance, please call us at (888) 862-9456 or fill in the instant final expense quotes on the left side of your screen to view your options.

 TV AND MAGAZINE ADVERTISEMENTS – Most burial policies or final expense policies you see advertised on television or in magazines are sold as “the no-brainer way” to shop for this protection.

 In reality, most of these policies rely on you having NO BRAIN to purchase them.

 Everyone is eligible for immediate coverage and better pricing allowed by these heavily advertised policies that cost an arm and leg.

 To make a long story short, it is better to shop for burial policies with a specialist in burial insurance, like FuneralFunds.com, than to sign up with a company that spends ba-zillions of dollars each month advertising on television and in magazines.

 If you are looking for burial insurance for seniors over 70, beware of those TV and magazine final expense policies because they may increase in price every five years or have a two-year waiting period before your benefits kick in!
 What in tarnation!?!